 Management of Electric Shock Feeling while Pregnant

-Though inevitable for many pregnant women, electric shock sensations during pregnancy can often be lessened by incorporating certain helpful practices into one's daily routines, such as:3
+Though the symptom is often inevitable, an electric shock feeling in the stomach while pregnant can often be lessened by incorporating certain helpful practices into one's daily routines, such as:3

 Paying attention to the circumstances in which electric shocks occur can help women better avoid them.
 Maybe it is a specific sleeping position, an old mattress, uncomfortable shoes, or spending too much time sitting down.
 Using a maternity pillow at night to take the pressure off of their belly is another helpful management tip.

-Stretching, doing light yoga, and taking short walks during the day can lessen tension in the back and strengthen core muscles, thus reducing the risk of electric shocks.
+Stretching, doing light yoga, and taking short walks during the day can lessen tension in the back, strengthen core muscles, and reduce the risk of electric shocks in the stomach while pregnant.
 Though exercising during pregnancy offers numerous benefits, a woman should first get an approval from her doctor for personalized recommendations.2

 Wearing a Pelvic Belt

-Using a pelvic belt or a belly band can also be beneficial in reducing electric shock feelings while pregnant.
+Using a pelvic belt or a belly band can also be beneficial in reducing electric shock feelings in the belly and other body parts while pregnant.
 It helps distribute weight more evenly across the body, relieve pressure that the belly puts on muscles and ligaments, and decompress nerves that could otherwise trigger electric-like jolts and lower back pain.4

 Getting a Massage